SIT-Coders/Website-Reverb--15/README.md

 # Website-Reverb--15
-Code os website used of Reverb-'15.
+Code of website used of Reverb-'15.
+Our plan is to keep these websites here for possible reuse :p